 Section 3.
 Representative responsibilities

 User Council representatives are responsible for soliciting input on Sage issues from the institutions within their classification and for bringing up member comments and concerns to the User Council.
 They are also responsible for regularly communicating the actions and happenings of the User Council and Sage Library System to the institutions they represent.

+User Council representatives are expected to attend a majority of the User Council meetings.
+If a User Council representative is unable to attend, they can designate an alternate representative to act on their behalf.
+If a User Council representative does not meet the expectation of attending a majority of meetings within a fiscal year, they may be removed from the User Council via a User Council vote and replaced.

 Section 4.
 Term